Frequency Bands / ITU RR table: 8.3-110 kHz

 9 – 14 kHz

-Allocation cell for all regions (global), 9 – 14 kHz no longer exists as separate
+Allocation cell for all regions (global) no longer exists as a separate cell

 Previously allocated to: RADIONAVIGATION (primary)